Having quiet tires on your car will make a very positive difference to road noise levels.

-Investing in quiet tires for your truck will help minimise excessive noise and improve the comfort of your truck or SUV driving experience.
+Investing in quieter tires for your truck will help minimize excessive noise and improve the comfort of your truck or SUV driving experience.

-The Bridgestone Dueler is a great looking, high quality all year round tire which has been widely touted as the quietest truck and SUV tire available.
+The Bridgestone Dueler is a great looking, high quality all year round tire that has been widely touted as the quietest truck and SUV tire available.

 It has been designed specifically with compounds intended to lower rolling resistance which is particularly important for heavier vehicles.

-For example, it’s sidewalls are made from a special compound called Bridgestone Fuel Saver which reduces drag, improves fuel economy and minimises sound.
+For example, it’s sidewalls are made from a special compound called Bridgestone Fuel Saver which reduces drag, improves fuel economy and minimizes sound.